anaverageone/ML.NERC/README.md

 - ```Experiment.ipynb```: a jupiter notebook containing all functions for feature extraction, classification experiment, hyper-parameter tuing, feature ablation, and final system validation.

-- ```word_embedding_system.ipynb```: a jupiter notebook to incoporate word embeddings and one-hot encoding as feature representation for system experiment.
+- ```word_embedding_basic_system.ipynb```: a jupiter notebook to incoporate word embeddings and one-hot encoding as feature representation for system experiment.